luqmaansu/maps/README.md

 The geographical coordinates for each location alongside other attributes can be retrieved via a GET API request at `api/locations/`.
 It accepts an optional query parameter `range`, e.g., `api/locations/?range=5` which will also return nearby locations with the given value in km, queried on `Distance`.

 ### Query search box
 The single search bar is a simple `icontains` search on 4 fields: "name", "address", "latitude", and "longitude" and returns all instances that match any one of the fields.
+The searching does not use any RAG, LLM or NLP due to unfamiliarity and time constraints.

 ### Priority improvements
 If more time and resource is granted, the following is a list of proposed improvements to be done, listed in priority: